 Thyroid cancer starts in the thyroid gland, a butterfly-shaped gland located under the Adam's apple in the front of the neck.

-According to the American Cancer Society, approximately 37,000 new cases of thyroid cancer were diagnosed and more than 1,600 people died from the disease in 2009.
+According to the American Cancer Society, approximately 43,800 new cases of thyroid cancer will be diagnosed and more than 2,230 people will die from the disease in 2022.

 Treatment of thyroid cancer includes surgery to remove all or most of the thyroid and possibly the lymph nodes in the neck, I-131 radiotherapy, external beam radiation therapy, chemotherapy, and thyroid hormone therapy.